mcuntz/ncvue/README.rst

    ncvue('netcdf_file.nc')
    %matplotlib inline

 One can also install standalone macOS or Windows applications that come with everything needed to run ``ncvue`` including Python:

-- `macOS app`_ (macOS > 10.13, High Sierra on Intel)
+- `macOS app`_ (macOS > 10.13 [High Sierra] on Intel)
 - `Windows executable`_ (Windows 10)

+The macOS app should work from macOS 10.13 (High Sierra) onward on Intel processors.
+There is no standalone application for macOS on Apple Silicon (M1) chips because I do not have a paid Apple Developer ID.
+Other installation options work, though.

 A dialog box might pop up on macOS saying that the ``ncvue.app`` is from an unidentified developer.
 This is because ``ncvue`` is an open-source software.